Keratoconus Treatment – Corneal Cross-linking

 - Eye strain

-Several tests are used to diagnose keratoconus or post-LASIK ectasia, including computerized corneal topography.
+Several tests are used to diagnose keratoconus, including computerized corneal topography.
 Corneal topography makes a three-dimensional map of the cornea to measure its curvature.
 The earlier keratoconus is diagnosed, the less chance it has of progressing to a point where the patient loses vision permanently.

-A new keratoconus treatment called corneal cross-linking has recently been approved in Canada, and is now available at King LASIK.
+A keratoconus treatment called corneal cross-linking has recently been approved in Canada.
 Corneal cross-linking is a procedure to strengthen the corneal tissue and slow down the progression of keratoconus.
 During corneal cross-linking, a combination of riboflavin eye drops (vitamin B12) and ultraviolet light are used to reinforce the bonds between collagen molecules in the eye.

 The procedure can be performed either with or without the epithelium (outer portion of the cornea) intact.
 The riboflavin drops are gently applied to the cornea; then, the eye is exposed to a precise amount of ultraviolet (UVA) light.
 The UVA activates the riboflavin and causes a chemical bond to form between the small corneal collagen fibers.
 The procedure is quick, safe and effective.

-Dr. Joseph King is pleased to offer diagnosis and treatment of keratoconus at King LASIK.
-Patients from the United States are encouraged to visit the Calgary, Fort McMurray, Edmonton or Vancouver office locations of King LASIK to seek Dr. King’s expertise.
+Dr. Joseph King is pleased to offer diagnosis of keratoconus at King LASIK and refer you to a specialist if treatment is required.
 Please contact our practice for more details.